ddtolivas/autopost/README.md

-Automatically posts videos from a google drive file to twitter Automatically post videos from a Google Drive folder to X (Twitter) once a day.
+Automatically posts videos from a google drive file to twitter Automatically post videos from a local folder on your computer to X (Twitter) once a day.

 ## What this script does

-- Reads videos from a specific Google Drive folder (oldest first)
+- Reads videos from a local folder (oldest first)
 - Tracks which files have already been posted in a local JSON state file
-- Downloads the next unposted video
+- Uploads the next unposted video to X/Twitter
-- Uploads and posts it to X/Twitter
+- Uses the same caption for every post (customizable)
 - Repeats every 24 hours (or custom interval)

 ## Requirements

 - Python 3.10+
-- A Google Cloud service account JSON key with Drive API access
-- The Drive folder shared with that service account email
 - X/Twitter API keys and access tokens that can upload media and post tweets

 Install dependencies: